husky-misc/code-challenge/README.md

   - 3 should be linked to Customer 1 Visa Credit Card
   - 2 should be linked to customer 2 Visa Credit Card
  ```
-## Once Complete
+## Once Completed
-1) Commit and Push your code to your forked
+1) Commit and Push your code to your forked repository
 2) Send us a pull request, we will review your code and get back to you.

 ## Questions